dat3Cph/material/flowFrontend/week2-react/ReactExerciseTickCounter.md

 # React: Tick Counter

-Often when we have breaks during a teaching session, we use this [Tick Counter](https://www.tickcounter.com/timer) for timing the duration of the break.
+Often when we have breaks during a teaching session, we use a [Tick Counter](https://www.tickcounter.com/timer) like the one below for timing the duration of the break.

 ![Timer](./images/tickcounter.png)